The Best Keto Bread Rolls

 close up of bread crust

-Since low-carb bread typically doesn’t use gluten-based flours or yeast, it can be difficult to get the dough to rise in the oven.
-The ingredients in this recipe that help the dough rise are the use of baking powder and baking soda.
-Baking soda needs to react with an acid in order to produce carbon dioxide bubbles to puff up the dough while baking.
-The acid in this recipe is the buttermilk or yogurt.
+Since low carb bread doesn’t use gluten-based flours or yeast, it can be tricky to get the dough to rise in the oven.
+The two ingredients that do the heavy lifting here are baking powder and baking soda.
+Baking soda needs to react with an acid to produce carbon dioxide bubbles, and that’s what puffs up the dough while baking.
+The acid in this recipe comes from the buttermilk or yogurt.
+I’ve tested batches without buttermilk, and they come out noticeably flatter.

 ice cube in the oven